michaelscotthurley/interview-questions/readme.md

 ## CSS Questions

 * What is the difference between classes and IDs in CSS?
+  IDs are unique to one element and are defined in css with the # symbol.
+Classes apply to any elements to which they are assigned and are prefixed with a "." in css files.

 * What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?
 * Describe Floats and how they work.
 * Describe z-index and how stacking context is formed.